1757-06-18 - Battle of Kolin

 This corps arrived there at daybreak on June 18 and deployed with the hussars and 3 cavalry divisions on its right while its left consisted of a unit of 1,000 Kommandierten line cavalry (converged elite troops) and of the 3 Saxon regiments of Chevaux Légers: Prinz Albrecht, Graf Brühl and Prinz Karl.

 Infantry and Grenzer light troops occupied the oak-wood and the village of Krzeczhorz.

-One km behind Krzeczhorz, was a thin little oak-wood who would play an important role in the result of this battle.
-The little village of Radowesnitz, one km farther or southward of the oak-wood was beyond the extremity of Daun's position, low down on a marshy little brook which oozed through lakes and swamps towards Kolin, in the northerly direction.
+One km behind Krzeczhorz, was a thin little oak-wood that would play an important role in the result of this battle.
+The little village of Radowesnitz, one km farther to the south of the oak-wood was beyond the extremity of Daun's position, low down on a marshy little brook which oozed through lakes and swamps towards Kolin, in the northerly direction.

-The country consisted of knolls and slopes, with swamps intermediate, it rose higher on the Planjan side.
+The country consisted of knolls and slopes, with intervening swamps.
+It rose higher on the Planjan side.
 Only the top of the Kamhajek Berg on the west and the now so called "Friedrichsberg" on the east deserved the name of hill.
-Friedrichsberg was on the north side of the highway, one km north-eastward of Slatislunz (unidentified location) A conical height of perhaps 45 m, rising rather suddenly from the still-sloping ground, checking the slope there.
+Friedrichsberg was on the north side of the highway, one km northeast of Slatislunz (unidentified location).
+It is a conical height of perhaps 45 m, rising rather suddenly from the still-sloping ground, checking the slope there.